nova-collective/andromeda/src/app/api/auth/login/README.md

 ### Implementation Notes

 - Password hashing and comparison reuse the helpers in `@/app/lib/utils/password`.
-- The route does not mint tokens directly; integrate with your session or token issuance logic after a successful login response.
+- The response already includes a signed JWT exposed via the `Authorization` header.
 - Apply middleware to guard the endpoint against brute-force attempts (rate limiting, captcha, etc.) as needed for your deployment.